zachrugpad/adm-docs/docs/fulfillment.md

 ## Overview

 The `Fulfillment` resource represents work that is completed as part of a marketplace order and can include one or more items.
 You can use the `Fulfillment` resource to manage fulfillments for marketplace orders.
-This resource is typically used in application that perform shipping-related actions, such as making tracking and delivery updates, or creating additional shipments as required for an order.
+This resource is typically used in applications that perform shipping-related actions, such as making tracking and delivery updates, or creating additional shipments as required for an order.

 Each fulfillment supports a single tracking number.
 If you need to use multiple tracking numbers, then you should create separate fulfillments.